 Can I inherit from my aunt or uncle if their marriage was invalid?
 A legal marriage is assumed to be valid unless you can prove otherwise, even your aunt or uncle was separate from their spouse or was in the process of divorce.
 But if you can prove to the court that your aunt or uncle’s spouse abandoned them, then you will be able to set aside the spouse’s share and will be able to inherit from your aunt or uncle.
 To be valid for inheritance purposes, the marriage has to be a legal marriage.
 Common-law marriage is not valid in New York, but may be valid in a different state.

 What should I do if I need an estate and probate lawyer for my aunt or uncle’s estate?
-You can contact the Law Offices of Albert Goodwin, an attorney familiar with nieces and nephews inheritance laws, at (212) 233-1233 or (718) 509-9774.
+You can contact the Law Offices of Albert Goodwin, an attorney familiar with nieces and nephews inheritance laws.
+We at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.